How to take care of your Labrador Retriever(+Grooming,Health care tips 2026 update)

 Nutritional Needs

-• High-Quality Protein: Supports muscle development and overall health.
-Look for real meat as the first ingredient.
+• High-Quality Protein: Supports muscle growth and overall body strength.
+Choose foods where real meat (chicken, beef, fish) is the main ingredient.

-• Carbohydrates & Fiber: Aid digestion and provide sustained energy.
+• Carbohydrates & Fiber: Help with digestion and provide steady energy throughout the day.

-• Vitamins & Minerals: Essential for immune health, bones, and teeth.
+• Vitamins & Minerals: Essential for strong bones, teeth, and a strong immune system.

 Feeding Guidelines